MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-2019.md

       ![Install database](../dpm/media/upgrade-to-dpm-2016/dpm-2016-install-database.png)

-3. Prerequisite check should succeed, click **NEXT** to continue with the upgrade.
+3. Prerequisite check should succeed, click **Next** to continue with the upgrade.

       ![Prerequisites check](../dpm/media/upgrade-to-dpm-2016/dpm-2016-prerequisites-check.png)

 4. Continue with the wizard options and complete the setup.

-5. After the setup is complete, the corresponding database name on the instance specified will now be DPMPB_DPMServerName.
-Because this may be shared with other DPM servers, the naming convention for the DPM database will now be: DPM2016$DPMDB_DPMServerName
+5. After the setup is complete, the corresponding database name on the instance specified will now be *DPMPB_DPMServerName*.
+Because this may be shared with other DPM servers, the naming convention for the DPM database will now be: *DPM2016$DPMDB_DPMServerName*

 ## Add storage for Modern Backup Storage